Parallel-NetCDF/PnetCDF/sneak_peek.md

 * Build recipes
   + none

-* Updated utility program
+* Updated utility programs
-  + `ncvalidator` - When the file size is larger or smaller than expected, the file may still be a valid netCDF file.
+  + `ncvalidator` - When the file size is larger or smaller than what is calculated based on the metadata stored in the file header, the file may still be a valid netCDF file.
     * The larger-than-expected case can happen if opening an existing file that contains no variable.
 Deleting a global attribute already defined in the file will reduce the file header size.
 In this case, the file is still a